How to start a mobile car valeting business

 Plan for your mobile car valeting business

 You will find that the majority of new business will come from google.
+By new business – i mean business which isn’t related to you via friends and family – people who have no ties and obligations to use your services.
 This is by far the biggest search engine and it seems to always bring in new work for businesses with a good website and amazing marketing in place.

 Once you have activated your account you may find lots of other services which can help you improve your website.
 Top tools include googles keyword planner and Adwords.